 The gorgeous mountain town of Asheville clearly loves its food, with 13 active farmers markets, more than 250 independent restaurants, and 21 microbreweries in a city of fewer than 100,000 residents.
 From Mediterranean to vegetarian, four-star to down-home, Asheville has eateries that both embrace the Southern traditions of its mountain home and explore well beyond its borders.

-And then there’s the beer: Asheville earned the title Beer City USA for several years running.
+And then there’s the beer.
 In fact, it’s such a popular beer town that major breweries like California’s Sierra Nevada and Colorado’s New Belgium have even set up shop here.
 It seems there’s a brewery on every corner, and brewers are getting experimental, introducing new styles, funky ingredients, and any little twist they can to get people talking.
 And they do; loyal locals and pint hounds from all over frequent the bars, breweries, and pubs here.

 With such a robust food and beer scene, it can be daunting to pick out where to go—to ease the planning process, we’ve rounded up a few of our favorite restaurants and breweries in Asheville.